ebenzotoo/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-fucntion that locates a character in a string
+function that gets the length of a prefix substring